Orthogonality with Respect to the Hermite Product, KP Wave Functions, and the Bispectral Involution: Notation and terminology

 Here $x$, $y$, $z$, $x'$, $y'$, and $w$ are scalar parameters and $I=I_N$ denotes the $N\times N$ identity matrix.

-Furthermore, if $\X=(X,Z,\vec a,\vec b)$ then
+Furthermore, if $\X=\bigl(X,Z,\vec a,\vec b\,\bigr)$, then

-\begin{remark} The matrix $\tilde X$ will be familiar to anyone who has read Wilson's seminal paper \cite{WilsonCM}, or even earlier papers on the Calogero-Moser Particle system.
+\begin{Remark} The matrix $\tilde X$ will be familiar to anyone who has read Wilson's seminal paper~\cite{WilsonCM}, or even earlier papers on the Calogero--Moser particle system.
 It simply represents the time evolution of the matrix $X$ under the second integrable flow $t_2$.
-Similarly $\X^{\flat}$ is recognizable as inducing the bispectral involution on $Gr^{ad}$.
+Similarly, $\X^*$ and $\X^{\flat}$ are recognizable as inducing the adjoint and bispectral involutions on ${\rm Gr}^{\rm ad}$.
 The formula for $X^\star$, however, looks odd and may require some explanation.
-It is probably best to think of both $y$ and $y'$ as being amounts translated under the second KP flow, but with the bispectral involution being applied between them, which keeps us from being able to simply add them. \end{remark}
+It is probably best to think of both $y$ and $y'$ as being amounts translated under the second KP flow, but with the bispectral involution being applied between them, which keeps us from being able to simply add them. \end{Remark}

-\subsection{Antiderivatives Involving the ``Error Function''}
+\subsection{Antiderivatives involving the ``error function''}

 The strange looking function

 is important, primarily because of its more recognizable derivative

 Similarly, the function